 NCLEX-RN is the approved exam for the purpose of establishing initial RN registration in Manitoba.
 Applicants who have successfully written the exam since 1982 are eligible for registration provided they have met all other requirements.

-Update on Number of Writes
+Number of Writes

 Writing the NCLEX-RN